ewoks-kit/ewoksorange/doc/deal_with_execution.rst

 Last design for which we propose an automatic binding is an Orange widget containing a Stack.
 The stack is associated with a processing thread and has a first in first out (FIFO) behavior.

-To access it you can create a widget inheriting from :class:`OWEwoksWidgetWithTaskStack` widget.
+To access it you can create a widget inheriting from :class:`OWEwoksWidgetWithTaskStack` widget
-This is what is on in `ewoks example 2 addon` / :class:`SumListWithTaskStack`

 .. code-block:: python